Jason2Brownlee/AuthoritySite/README.md

 As an Amazon Associate I earn from qualifying purchases.

-## Final Word
+### Email me

+Did this guide help?
+Please let me know.

-As you can see, I love books.
-If you have any recommendations, let me know.
+I love books.
+Do you have any recommendations?
+Please share some titles.

-If you find any of these resources useful or want to chat about authority sites, send me an email.
+If you want to chat about authority sites, please email me.

 Jason Brownlee
 jason.brownlee05@gmail.com